 What type of novels do you write?

-I write modern and historical suspense novels.
-I don’t want to be limited to one particular time or physical setting so my stories take place from the 1800’s to the present day, primarily in the United States and Europe.
+I write historical fiction and modern-historical suspense novels.
+I don’t want to be limited to one particular time or physical setting so my stories take place from the 1700’s to the present day, primarily in the United States and Europe.
 However, many of my novels have a strong Colorado theme or main character since I am a native Coloradoan.

 What different projects do you have in the works?

 To keep myself fresh and multi-dimensional, I have three independent series and I also write standalone American literary historical fiction stories.
 The first series is my WWII Series, featuring different settings and characters but all dealing with real-life soldiers, the resistance, and espionage during WWII.
 My second series is the Nick Lassiter-Skyler International Espionage Series, featuring Nick Lassiter, a young American who as the series progresses transforms from a Mr. Everyman struggling writer to a bestselling author and reluctant CIA intelligence asset, and Skyler, a beautiful and highly skilled female Italian assassin.
 My third series is the Joe Higheagle Environmental Sleuth Series, featuring geologist Joe Higheagle, a Cheyenne Indian and environmental crime solver living in Colorado.
-All of my books are in the suspense genre, but like Dennis Lehane and Ken Follett, I like to have the creative freedom to explore different time periods and not be restricted to a single series or protagonist.
+All of my books are in the historical fiction and suspense genres, but like Dennis Lehane and Ken Follett, I like to have the creative freedom to explore different time periods and not be restricted to a single series or protagonist.

 I would like to read the Nick Lassiter-Skyler International Espionage Series, the WWII Series, and the Joe Higheagle Environmental Sleuth Series in order.
 Where should I start for each series?

 Three of your books feature Cheyenne Indians as protagonists and Native American characters can be found in several of your novels.
 What sparked your interest in Plains Indians, and the Cheyenne in particular?